AnithaDharaneedharan/100-days-of-code/README.md

 Today's Progress: Finished Todos

-Thoughts: More practice needed with passing functions as props
+Thoughts: More practice needed with passing functions as props and handling events - ChangeEvent and FormEvent

-Experimented with: Generics and Interfaces , Hooks
+Experimented with: How to handle empty values and resetting the input values to null

 Link(s) to work:https://www.youtube.com/watch?v=a0xwxpr4zSo&t=15s